Skip to Content

 Do note that the full printable recipe is at the bottom of the post.
 But I hope you stick around and get all the tips to ensure you get the same results

-In order to successfully make your sugar-free pecan glazed pumpkin pie, you will need to keep in mind a few key things.
+In order to successfully make your keto pecan glazed pumpkin pie, you will need to keep in mind a few key things.

 For one, you’ll want to make sure that you are using pumpkin puree and not pumpkin pie filling.

 Pumpkin puree does not have any sugar or spices added.
-This is vital because if you inadvertently use the pumpkin pie filling you will end up with a very high in carb pie instead.
+This is vital because if you inadvertently use the pumpkin pie filling, you will end up with a very high-carb pie instead.

 A mishap like that will kick you out of ketosis rather quickly.
 So choose wisely.

-Erythritol, unlike other sugar alcohols, has a 0 % impact on blood sugar.
-It is completely safe to eat on a keto diet and you do not need to count the carbs in your net carb count for the day.
+Erythritol, unlike other sugar alcohols, has a 0% impact on blood sugar.
+It is entirely safe to eat on a keto diet, and you do not need to count the carbs in your net carb count for the day.

-Because erythritol is a sugar alcohol that is 90% processed in the small intestine, the human body cannot derive energy from erythritol (hence the low-calorie count), and it has 0 glycemic impacts and load (no insulin response).
+Because erythritol is a sugar alcohol that is 90% processed in the small intestine, the human body cannot derive energy from erythritol (hence the low calorie count), and it has no glycemic impacts or load (no insulin response).

 Sugar Substitute Options